 Our Strategic Focus

-The core areas for our strategy and work is focused around the following areas – supported services, immigration, poverty and work.
+The core areas for our strategy and work is focused around the following areas – supported services, poverty and work.
 Our strategic focus enables us to work at strategic levels, campaigning, influencing decision and policy makers in addressing the needs of people with sight loss and other physical and sensory impairments.

 Over the years we have addressed and provided guidance, support, assistance and empowering our clients on inequality issues i.e. disability and cultural differences.

 We have come to the realization that in order for the organisation to have a sustainable strategy there is a need to diversify our income and we are now at the stage of implementing our identified trading activities that will help with the sustainability of OBAC.

 To relieve the needs of disabled people in particular the blind and partially-sighted by provision of an Information and Advice Service.

 To promote all or any charitable purposes primarily but not exclusively for the benefit of disadvantaged people and, in particular, the advancement of education, protection of health and the relief of poverty, distress and sickness.

 To work with similar like-minded organisations and individuals outside the UK and, in particular Africa and the Caribbean, to promote charitable purposes for the benefit of marginalised and disadvantaged people and communities.